Quick, L.A. Kings outlast Edmonton Oilers for 4-3 win in Game 1

 - Jonathan QuickLiveTodayTomorrowvs--|

-EDMONTON — Phillip Danault scored 14:46 into the third period and the L.A.
-Kings held off the Edmonton Oilers for a 4-3 win in Game 1 of their first-round playoff matchup on Monday.
+Smith tried to clear the puck from behind the net and instead put it on the stick of Alex Iafallo in front.
+The netminder made a diving save but couldn't corral the puck and seconds later Sean Druzi ripped a long bomb that Philip Danault tipped in from in front of the net.

+“I was just trying to make something happen," Smith said.
+"Obviously trying to do too much there.
+In a tight game like that, you can’t afford to make mistakes like that.
+It ended up costing us the game.
+Obviously disappointed, but it’s one game and we move on.”

-Trevor Moore and Alex Iafallo each scored and had an assist for L.A., and Brandon Lemieux contributed a goal.
+Danualt, Iafallo and Trevor Moore each scored and had an assist for L.A., and Brandon Lemieux contributed a goal.

 Connor McDavid and Kailier Yamamoto replied with a goal and an assist apiece, and Leon Draisaitl rounded out the scoring with a power-play tally.

-L.A. goalie Jonathan Quick made 35 saves for the win and Mike Smith stopped 31-of-35 shots for Edmonton.
+L.A. goalie Jonathan Quick made 35 saves for the win and Smith stopped 31-of-35 shots.

+For Kings' head coach Todd McLellan, the game was a good example of how his team has played recently, with good checking, excellent goaltending and players taking advantage of their opportunities.

+"We played in our skin, we played to our identity, just a carbon copy of how we’ve done it," he said.

-The Oilers finished the regular season second in the Pacific Division with a 49-27-6 record to earn home ice advantage and fans responded by packing Rogers Place with a sold out crowd for the opening game.
+The Oilers finished the regular season second in the Pacific Division with a 49-27-6 record to earn home ice advantage and fans responded by packing Rogers Place with an enthusiastic sold out crowd armed with shiny copper-coloured pom poms for the opening game.

-Edmonton is in the playoffs for the third straight season but last year's run was brief, with the Winnipeg Jets ousting the Oilers in the first round with a four-game sweep.
+The environment may have played a role in Edmonton going down 2-0 midway through the first period, said McDavid.

+“There’s lots of emotion with fans back in the building and I thought we just didn’t handle it all that well," he said. "(The Kings) got the jump on us."

-Moore opened the scoring 11 minutes into Monday's game, ripping a shot from inside the face-off circle over Smith's outstretched glove.
+Moore opened the scoring 11 minutes in, ripping a shot from inside the face-off circle over Smith's outstretched glove.

 Chants of "M-V-P!
 M-V-P!" followed from the boisterous crowd.
 McDavid won his fourth Art Ross Trophy this season after posting a league-best 123 points.